 Writer, Speaker, Activist, Demander and Fighter of Equality for All

 Jenan Matari is the co-founder and editor-in-chief of MissMuslim, a women’s empowerment website covering a wide range of topics from faith to food and fitness, to female/sexual health and dating, to politics and pop culture.
 MissMuslim starts the necessary conversations about topics deemed too controversial or taboo for women in various communities to speak of.

 Joe Primo is the CEO of Good Grief, the organization that assists hundreds of children and families each month following the death of a mother, father or sibling.
 He currently serves on the advisory board of Option B at the Sheryl Sandberg and Dave Goldman Family Foundation.
 Primo formerly worked as a hospice Chaplain at both The Connecticut Hospice and The Hospice of Southeastern Connecticut.
-He received his Masters of Divinity from Yale University, where concentrated in end-of-lifes care.
-Joe speaks about how grief is a process to embrace and creates a climate of hope and resilience.
+He received his Masters of Divinity from Yale University, where he concentrated on end-of-life care.
+Joe speaks about grief as a process to embrace and how it creates a climate of hope and resilience.

 Government Affairs and International Relations

 John Sitilides is a government affairs specialist; he chairs the State Department’s Advanced Area Studies Program for Southeastern Europe at the Foreign Service Institute, Washington’s primary training institution for American senior diplomats and other professionals of the U.S. foreign affairs community.